SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 “It’s just like all the information and tools I can give to that person to help them because, like me, I didn’t know what this was,” Pamela said.
 “Most people saw him as a behavioral problem.
 It’s like, OK, there’s behavior involved, but it’s coming from somewhere.
 There’s a foundation.
 These behaviors are a symptom of what’s happening.”

 “All that time I had no idea I was doing the exact opposite of what he needed.
-He didn’t know it and I didn’t know it,” Pamela said.
+He didn’t know it and I didn’t know it,” she said.
 “He, I think, has had such a better experience at camp because I’ve awoken to his body’s needs.
 So that’s something that I absolutely love.
 I’m so grateful that I know what’s going on with him now and so does he.
 Now I have different boundaries at camp.
 It’s like, I know now what you need at camp, and from now on you’re going to get it.”

 The actual names of Pamela, Bob, and Johnny have been changed to protect Johnny’s identity.
 This SPM-2 case study provides information based on the SPM and SPM Quick Tips.
 The SPM-2 and the SPM-2 Quick Tips had not been published when Johnny was receiving intervention following assessment.
 WPS published the SPM-2 and SPM-2 Quick Tips in 2021.